Nikhila-KS/onetap-for-replit/README.md

 <img width="149" alt="only logo (1)" src="https://user-images.githubusercontent.com/100759293/211190034-89b6e797-51f8-4c5f-941d-4a4bdae9a1f5.png">

 ## About our  Website
-You might be curious why is our website name One Tap.
+You might be curious why is our website name OneTap.
 Well our website provide information about banquets, hall, auditoriums, gym, swimming pool etc.
 Just sitting at their home, they can search for best avaiable place they are looking for.
 Our website will show all the available places and they can directly contact the owner.